se-for-sci/se-for-sci.github.io/content/week02_testing/testing.md

 Test driven development flips the tables on test vs. code; instead of writing the code then testing it, you write the tests and then make them pass by writing the code.
-It may seem unnatural at first, but is has some significant benefits:
+It may seem unnatural at first, but it has some significant benefits:

 - Forces you to think about and design the _interface_ first.
 How should this be used?
 It's easier to answer that question when making a change doesn't require